chanks/count/README.markdown

 ### Rake Tasks ###

-Mingo currently includes two rake tasks:
+Mingo includes some rake tasks for managing test results:

 * `rake mingo:results` - Outputs the current results of all your tests.
+* `rake mingo:list` - Lists the names of all tests that have gathered results.
 * `rake mingo:clear` - Clears all test results from Mongo.

 ## Cool Stuff ##